 Portfolios can be difficult to maintain.
-You might start out strong in September, but then come January you discover you haven’t really added anything in months.
+You might start strong in September, but then come January you discover you haven’t really added anything in months.
 Papers get lost.
 Coffee stains abound.
 Projects disappear.
 Sometimes, you find yourself scrambling to throw everything together in June when you’d much rather be poolside in the sunshine.

 Testing isn’t perfect either.
 In my previous life, I was a school psychologist and I would always remind parents that a test is just a snapshot of your child on one particular day at one particular moment in time.
 So many factors impact a child’s performance on testing, anything from hunger to fatigue to processing speed to daydreams.

 Sometimes it’s nice to have that snapshot.
 I don’t know about you guys, but sometimes I want to cover all the bases.
 I want to be sure I’m not missing anything.
 If one of my kiddos is struggling in a certain area, I want to know about it.

 In our homeschool, I maintain a digital portfolio.
 Every other year or so, I add in a test.
 I do this not because I think testing is the end-all-be-all, but for my own peace of mind.
 Plus, scores can be useful when planning your homeschool year.